 What are the best tools for brainstorming in 2020?

-Brainstorming is the start of innovation, yet coordinating it can require a substantial amount of creativity on your part.
+Brainstorming is the start of open innovation, yet coordinating it can require a substantial amount of creativity on your part.
 These web-focused brainstorming tools will allow you and your team to put together more ideas and collaborate smoothly, even when you’re miles away.
 But, how do we get started?

 Watch this excellent video by Sprouts, an online organization dedicated to learning, science, and ideation.
 The video talks about how to leverage brainstorming tools and create the right environment to incite employees to speak up and share their ideas.
 For example, a brainstorming tool that allows employees to share ideas anonymously and lets them vote between these is one way of helping employees who may otherwise not be comfortable sharing their ideas in public.